Higher Education Tax Incentives

 You can find additional information about Tax Benefits for Higher Education on the IRS website.
 IRS Publication 970 Tax Benefits for Education also contains additional information about higher education tax incentives, including the Coverdell Education Savings Account and Qualified Tuition Program.

 Tax laws change frequently.
-The information contained on this page is current law as of February 9, 2018.
 Please contact your tax advisor or preparer for information about your specific tax situation.